 Whatever platform you enjoy more is the platform you should spend the majority of your time on.
 And, that’s really the only argument that matters for anyone who has picked their platform of choice and is happy enough with it to where there’s no point in trying the other platform.

-But, if you aren’t sure what platform is right for you, or you’re gaming on one platform at the moment and your curious what the other brings to the table, keep reading.
+But, if you aren’t sure what platform is right for you, or you’re gaming on one platform at the moment and you’re curious what the other brings to the table, keep reading.

 Cost of Entry